asheroto/winget-install/README.md

 - Easily adjust URLs when updates occur

 # Available Scripts
+- **winget-install.ps1**
+  - Unsigned script
+- **winget-install-signed.ps1.zip**
-- **winget-install.ps1** - unsigned script
+  - Signed script
+  - Compressed for transport and to retain signature
+  - Uncompress to use
-- **winget-install-signed.ps1** - signed script (for use if you do not want to enable unsigned script execution in PowerShell)
+  - For use if you do not want to enable unsigned script execution in PowerShell

 ## Script Functionality